Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Optimal Size of the BESS

 The features of each subroutine are designed to address the specific aspects of the BESS sizing process, using different simulation models presented in Section \ref{sec:Model}.
 The grid-forming ability test simulates the daily operation of the OReP2HS using the proposed EMS and a refined model that accounts for the switching dynamics of the converters and the transient behaviors of PV, WTs, BESS, and ELs.
 The simulation employs a time step $\Delta t_{\text{sim}\_\text{GF}}$ of ten microseconds to capture these dynamics accurately.
 The energy balance test uses the simplified model that considers the transient behaviors of PV, WTs, BESS, and ELs but omits the switching dynamics of the converters.
 It performs a production simulation over a reference year with a time step $\Delta t_{\text{sim}\_\text{EB}}$ of one hundred microseconds.
 The simulation is parallelized over multiple CPUs to speed up the computation.
 The CODE test evaluates the maximal \textit{N}$-1$ fault scenarios for both the source and load of the OReP2HS using the refined model.
 The simulation time step $\Delta t_{\text{sim}\_N-1}$ for this test is the same as $\Delta t_{\text{sim}\_\text{GF}}$.
 Detailed flowcharts of each subroutine are presented in Fig. \ref{fig:Solving}.

 Once all subroutines successfully meet the constraints, we record the feasible BESS sizes.
-The LCOH for each feasible size is then calculated using (\ref{eq-25})--(\ref{eq-34}).
-The optimal BESS with the lowest LCOH size is then selected.
+The LCOH for each feasible size is then calculated using (\ref{eq-25})--(\ref{eq-34}), and the BESs size with the lowest LCOH is selected as optimal.
+Although the BESS sizing problem in (\ref{eq-25})--(\ref{eq-35}) is formulated as a single-objective model minimizing LCOH, it inherently considers multiple competing objectives.
+For instance, battery life are embedded in the O$\&$M costs (constraints (\ref{eq-29})--(\ref{eq-33})); the nonlinear efficiency of ELs, affecting economic efficiency, is captured in constraint (\ref{eq-34}); system stability in terms of voltage and frequency is enforced through constraint(\ref{eq-35}).
+Thus, the model can be also viewed as a multi-objective framework with a preference for economic efficiency.